 Free automated Website BackUp anyone?

 If you have a website running on WordPress you can easily have website backups running on an automated schedule of your choice.
-It’s easy and you can use a free backup plugin if you want to keep it simple.

 I show you how I backup WordPress even without any technical knowhow.